Frequently Asked Questions

 Biggs & Featherbelle are fictional characters.
-Biggs is a character inspired from Kelly and Kasey's cat named Diesel.
-Featherbelle is a fusion of Kelly & Kasey.
+Biggs was inspired by Kelly and Kasey's family cat named Diesel.
+Featherbelle is a fusion of Kelly and Kasey.
 Biggs & Featherbelle represent a broad spectrum of people from manly tough to girly sweet.
+They were featured more prominently in earlier branding and packaging.
 The characters were developed and illustrated by our friend Brian Dugan.

 How do you make soap?